pnp/sp-dev-fx-webparts/samples/react-teams-message/README.md

 ## Summary

-This is sample webpart  that displays current logged in user's Microsoft Teams(user is member of), its channels and will allows to send message to any Team's channel.
-It will also allow user to open teams channel via link.
-This webpart can be useful on Intranet home page which can be added as My Teams webpart.
+This is a sample web part that displays currently logged in user's Microsoft Teams(user is member of), its channels and will allow sending messages to any Team's channel.
+It will also allow the user to open the team's channel via the link.
+This web part can be useful on the Intranet home page which can be added as My Teams web part.

 * Web Part in Action